POLLY ALICE MCCANN

 What would it be like to finally have a writer help explain your story, your work to the world?
 Someone, to translate your artistic creations and ideas into words that curators, judges, grant writers, and buyers can understand?

 Are you constantly shuffling around your written descriptions but still getting responses that don't fit your vision?
-Maybe you have copy for your Wikipedia page, website, artistic journey, personal stories, blogs, articles, book jackets, album covers, bios, even particular creations, and projects, let alone products that just don't seem to hit their mark?
+Maybe you need copy written or edited for your Wikipedia page, website, artistic journey, personal stories, blogs, articles, book jackets, album covers, bios, even particular creations, and projects, let alone products?

 If your answer is, "Yes!"
 Why not have an artist who is also a biographer and copywriter, write for you?
 As a personal branding specialist.
 Hire me to build up your brand, with words about you that truly explain your passions, your creative work, your projects, and connect with your market so you can go farther, faster.